GeorgeWebDevCy/softone-woocommerce-integration/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.2.35 =
+* Uses Softone CODE as SKU and BARCODE for WooCommerce GTIN field.

 = 2.2.34 =
 * Assigns products to category from SEASON CODE_1 when available.